Sequence Wallet - Introducing Light State Sync and full merkle wallets

 You are also welcome to explore all the features and benefits of our all-in-one web3 developer platform, built with developers and end users in mind.
 No matter whether you are a web3 native or someone curious to know what the future will look like, our stack covers your web3 development needs and ensures your users will keep receiving the optimal experience they deserve.

 Sequence is the leading all-in-one development platform for integrating web3 into games.
 Onboard, monetize, grow, and retain players with Sequence’s award-winning technology.
 From collectibles and ownable rewards to fully on-chain experiences, Sequence’s easy-to-integrate platform solves blockchain complexities, so developers can focus on creative execution and delivering amazing player experiences.
-Trusted by hundreds of games and thousands of developers.
-Sequence is backed by Take-Two Interactive, Ubisoft, Xsolla, Bitkraft, Brevan Howard, Coinbase, Polygon, and more.
+Trusted by hundreds of games, thousands of developers, and powering millions of users, Sequence is backed by Take-Two Interactive, Ubisoft, Xsolla, Bitkraft, Brevan Howard, Coinbase, Polygon, and more.
 To learn more, please visit: https://sequence.xyz/

 Written by